André de Toth | Subjects

 Carolyn Jones' strange way of talking: House of Wax,

-natural sounds instead of music, Dub Taylor sings along with radio: Crime Wave)
+natural sounds instead of music, Dub Taylor sings along with radio, police cars blare radio sound into night: Crime Wave)

 André de Toth: Visual Style

 - Glass walls (hero's office and reception room with waffled glass: Pitfall,